 Any payments on the Notes are subject to our credit risk and the credit risk of the Guarantor, and any actual or perceived changes in our or the Guarantor's creditworthiness are expected to affect the value of the Notes.
 The Notes are our senior unsecured debt securities.
 Any payment on the Notes will be fully and unconditionally guaranteed by the Guarantor.
-The Notes are not guaranteed by any entity other than the Guarantor.
 As a result, your receipt of the Early Redemption Amount or the Redemption Amount at maturity, as applicable, will be dependent upon our ability and the ability of the Guarantor to repay our respective obligations under the Notes on the applicable Contingent Payment Date or Call Date or the Maturity Date, regardless of the Ending Value of the Least Performing Underlying as compared to its Starting Value.
 No assurance can be given as to what our financial condition or the financial condition of the Guarantor will be at any time after the pricing date of the Notes.
 If we and the Guarantor become unable to meet our respective financial obligations as they become due, you may not receive the amount(s) payable under the terms of the Notes.